mangal-interactions/mangal-vagrant/README.md

 ### Debug - console

-If you want to have direct access to the log from each apps with `nodemon` using `tmux`:
+If you want to have direct access to the logs for each apps with `nodemon` using `tmux`:

 ```bash
 vagrant ssh